harvzheng/csc630-backend-project/readme.md

 http://localhost:3000/poi
 ```
 Displays all points of interest, or locations.
-Note that the "http://localhost:3000" can be changed to "https://csc-630-project.herokuapp.com"
+Note that the "http://localhost:3000" can be changed to "https://csc-630-project.herokuapp.com" in any of the requests below
 ### POST
 You can post to the server by following this format:
 ```sh